agn-pk/Force.com-Development-Standards/ApexStyleGuide.md

 Do not treat XML as a string.
 Instead use XML libraries like XMLStreamReader (SAX Parser) and XMLDom (DOM Parser) provided by Salesforce.

-8. SOQL injections
+## 8. SOQL injections

-Make sure SOQL injections are avoided http://www.salesforce.com/us/developer/docs/apexcode/Content/pages_security_tips_soql_injection.htm
+Be mindful of SOQL injection vulnerabilities http://www.salesforce.com/us/developer/docs/apexcode/Content/pages_security_tips_soql_injection.htm